SlimeKnights/slimeknights.github.io/_posts/2024-12-31-ancient-tools.md

 The smelting modifier reworks frying into an upgrade available to most tools.
 Sneaking and interacting opens an inventory with 1 slot per level of the modifier.
 Using the tool (for mining, as a melee weapon, as armor, etc.) will slowly cook the items inside, making your tool an effective furnace that doesn't require fuel.
 Or, just fill the slots with items and use the tool is a (really small) bag.

+## Improved Creative Tabs
+<div class="hatnote">Available on 1.20.1 only</div>

+{% include update/image.html name="creative" alt="Searching for iron in the fluid creative tab." %}

+As part of 1.20, creative tabs got reworked.
+We took the opportunity to rethink our creative tabs to improve the experience.
+The gadgets tab got merged into the general tab as it had very few items.
+Replacing it is the new tables tab, and the fluids tab.

+The fluids tab contains filled variants of all of our tanks and copper cans, which are very convenient for testing fluid modifiers in tools.
+You can search these with the search bar on top, which is also available in the tools and tool parts tab.

+Check out the client config to control which creative entries show in JEI.

 ## Book Page Numbers
+<div class="hatnote">Available on 1.19.2 and 1.20.1</div>

 {% include update/image.html name="book-pages" alt="Smelting modifier book page." %}